kjenney/pulumi-bootstrap/README.md

 * Docker
 * aws-vault
 * S3 Bucket and KMS Key for Pulumi State (see s3-state folder)
+* Add the S3 Bucket and KMS Key alias to .env

 ```
 docker build -t bootstrap .